 - Pour remaining sauce over the enchiladas and sprinkle the cheese over the top.

-- Bake for 25 to 30 minutes, until cheese is melted and the edges of the tortillas are just slightly crispy and browned.
+- Bake for 25 to 30 minutes, until cheese is melted and the edges of the tortillas are just slightly golden.

 - Cool for 10 minutes before serving.
 Top with sour cream, cilantro, and pico de gallo if desired.
 Enjoy!